sfatkhutdinov/cs2_rl_agent/analysis_log/main.md

 <!--
 META PROMPT FOR DOCUMENTATION WORK:
-1. ALWAYS check current date format: Use March 13, 2025 16:36 format for consistency
+1. ALWAYS check current date format:
+   - Use the ACTUAL CURRENT DATE in format: Month Day, Year HH:MM (e.g., March 13, 2025 16:36)
+   - NEVER use example dates like the ones shown above
+   - Use run_terminal_cmd to get the current date if needed (e.g., `date` or `Get-Date`)
+   - For Windows: run_terminal_cmd with `Get-Date -Format "MMMM d, yyyy HH:mm"`
+   - For Unix/Linux: run_terminal_cmd with `date "+%B %d, %Y %H:%M"`

 2. ALWAYS check existing directory structure before creating new files:
    - Use list_dir to verify directory structure